starwolves/space/README.md

 The old prototype client is built on top of a Godot 3.4 release.

-### The new 1st person Bevy client

-Currently there is full focus on recreating the client in Bevy ECS.
-The new Bevy client is developed open-source in this repository.

 ## Documentation

 The technical documentation of the most recent stable snap branch is found at [docs.sf.starwolves.io](https://docs.sf.starwolves.io).